kopia/kopia/site/content/docs/Repository Server/_index.md

 Other commands are also available:

-* `kopia user list` - lists user accounts
+* `kopia server user list` - lists user accounts
-* `kopia user set` - changes password
+* `kopia server user set` - changes password
-* `kopia user delete` - deletes user account
+* `kopia server user delete` - deletes user account

 ## Configuring Allowed Users - Kopia v0.7

->NOTE: This method is still supported in v0.8 but it's recommended to use `kopia user` to manage users instead.
+>NOTE: This method is still supported in v0.8 but it's recommended to use `kopia server user` to manage users instead.

 In Kopia v7.0 the user list must be put in a text file formatted using the [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) utility from Apache.